-The Company's 2015 Employee Stock Purchase Plan ("ESPP") was adopted and approved by the Company's Board in July 2015 and 441,165 shares of common stock were initially authorized for future issuance.
-The number of authorized shares under the ESPP is subject to an annual increase.
-The Company's Board approved an increase of 360,974 shares of common stock and 341,793 shares of common stock in the first quarter of fiscal 2018 and 2017, respectively.
-The ESPP allows eligible employees to purchase shares of common stock at a discount through payroll deductions of up to 15% of their eligible compensation subject to plan limitations.
+The Company's 2015 Employee Stock Purchase Plan ("ESPP") allows eligible employees to purchase shares of common stock at a discount through payroll deductions of up to 15% of their eligible compensation (subject to plan limitations).
 The ESPP provides for a 24-month offering period comprised of four purchase periods of approximately six months.
-Employees are able to purchase shares at 85% of the lower of the fair market value of the Company's common stock (i) at the date of commencement of the offering period or (ii) at the last day of the purchase period.
+Employees are able to purchase shares at 85% of the lower of the fair market value of the Company's common stock as of the first date or the ending date of each six month offering period.
 The offering periods are scheduled to start on the first trading day on or after March 15 and September 15 of each year.
-During the six month ended July 31, 2017, the ESPP purchase resulted in the issuance of 150,633 shares of common stock at a weighted average purchase price of \$5.34 per share.
+Under the ESPP, employees purchased 0.3 million shares of common stock during the nine months ended October 31, 2017 at a weighted average purchase price of \$5.48 per share.